idleberg/atom-build-python/README.md

 * `Python (compileall, optimized)` — compile script with `-O -m compileall`
 * `Python (user)` — compile script with custom interpreter and/or custom arguments

-The package settings allow you to specify your preferred version of `python` or a custom interpreter (e.g. `abaqus`)

 ### Shortcuts

 Here's a reminder of the default shortcuts you can use with this package: